-The Company, as a lessee, has entered into lease agreements covering its office spaces and service centers used in its operations.
-Lease of office spaces generally have lease terms ranging from two to three years.
-Generally, the Company is restricted from assigning and subleasing the leased assets and some contracts require the Company to maintain certain financial ratios.
+The Company, as a lessee, has entered into lease agreements covering its office spaces and service centers used in its operations with lease terms ranging from one to three years.
+The Company assessed its lease commitments by class of underlying asset and assessed the contract renewals as short-term leases.
+The Company applies the "short-term lease" recognition exemptions under PFRS 16 for these leases.